Ibexian/EastMeetsKitchen/_posts/2016-10-04-tempeh-bacon.md

 ### Directions

 1. In a pot over medium heat, combine all the ingredients except the tempeh.
 Bring to a boil and shut off heat.
 Let cool.
-2. Meanwhile cut the temeph into 1/4-inch slices.
+2. Meanwhile cut the tempeh into 1/4-inch slices.
 3. Lay tempeh flat onto a baking dish.
 Cover with cooled liquid and refrigerate for at least 4 hours.
 4. Take out tempeh and place onto a sheetpan with parchment paper.
 5. Bake at 300 degrees Fahrenheit for 20 minutes, flipping in between.